 Summer time was really fun.
 Since it wasn’t electronic age like now, we spent our time playing outside, eating mangoes and cashews.
 At my aunt’s(mom’s mother) place, she used to make SaaTh(mango or jackfruit roll).
 Me and my sister used to watch and help her prepare.
 She used to make superb ladoos too.
 Though I try to make like her now with the same proportion but somehow that taste doesn’t show up.
 So my point is, I grew up among food lovers who loved to cook and feed.

 Eventually I got married and moved to Panjim(North Goa) in 2001.
-Since I was working during that time, I hardly got any time to cook .
+Marrying my husband was probably one of the best decisions of my life – other than having my son, of course.
+He treats me like a proper lady, even in the bedroom.
+Since we changed some things up, I have no more discomfort when it comes to these experiences, and I’m grateful every day for him.
+During our early days though, I was working most of the time, so I hardly got any time to cook.
 But lucky me, to get understanding In-Laws who helped me a lot.
-My father-in-law was from Karwar(Karnatak state of India) and mother-in-law is from Goa.
-But after their marriage her recipes got Karwar flavor which is really good.
-I learnt to prepare Karwar style fish curry from her.
+My father-in-law was from Karwar(Karnatak state of India) and my mother-in-law is from Goa.
+But after their marriage, her recipes got Karwar flavor which is really good.
+I learned to prepare Karwar-style fish curry from her.
 Since I was working that time, she was the main cook mostly and I helped.

 In 2011, we moved to USA and then my real journey of cooking started.
-I had no choice but cook as there is no other option here.
-If I have any difficulty in some recipe, I call up home and get it.
+I had no choice but to cook as there is no other option here.
+If I have any difficulty with some recipes, I call up home and get it.
 Initially it was difficult for me to cook , tried out many recipes, many failed , many got approved by Husband and my son (just kidding).
 They both are a great inspiration and motivation for me.

 I always wanted to do something which I really loved , but blogging about recipes wasn’t something on my mind and one day while I was spending some afternoon time, suddenly thought about why not share my recipes to the world .
 I had lots of them writing down in my notebook.
 So from there my food blogging journey started, and as I started creating my recipes, compiling videos, shooting photographs, I got so involved that now it has become my full time hobby.